Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of general functions: proof of Theorem

-(Note that \eqref{n5.3} is only valid for compactly supported functions $f$ and $g$; for more general $f,g$ (e.g.\ with polynomial decay), one also needs to compute the last term on the RHS of \eqref{n5.7}, which for simplicity we do not do in this paper.)
+(Note that \eqref{n5.3} is only valid for compactly supported functions $f$ and $g$; for more general $f,g$ (e.g.\ with polynomial decay), one also needs to compute the last term on the right-hand side of \eqref{n5.7}, which for simplicity we do not do in this paper.)